HIV/AIDS Civil Society Volunteer

 • Bachelor of Arts/Bachelor of Science degree in any discipline and 2 years management or organizational development experience with nonprofit organizations

-• Bachelors or Master of Arts/Master of Science degree with an emphasis in non-profit management, public administration, or organizational development
+• Master of Arts/Master of Science degree with an emphasis in non-profit management, public administration, or organizational development

-• Professional work experience with nonprofit organizations in a management or organizational development capacity
+• 5 years professional work experience with nonprofit organizations in a management or organizational development capacity

 Additional desired skills for all candidates include: